emusat2021/IO-Math-Lessons/README.md

 1st milestone project: User-Centric Frontend Development - [Code Institute](https://codeinstitute.net/) assignment project.

 This is an non profit organisation "IO Math Lessons" who provides websites with math lessons.
-The math lessons are made for 7 grade pupils in order to help them learn more easily a math lesson.
+The math lessons are intended to be used for pupils in secondary school (5th to 9th grade) in order to help them learn a math lesson more easily.

-This website with lesson of of Pythagora's theorem is for pupils in 7th grade.
+Pythagora's theorem is the first lesson offered by **_IO Math Lessons_**.

-This lesson is presenting Pythagora's theorem as well as images for better understanding, video and exercises.
+The lesson is presenting Pythagora's theorem as well as images for better understanding, video and exercises.

-In adddision this website gives the opportunity to contact IO Math Lessons and see the list of lessons that are provided as well as form to send messages with a posible lesson requests.
+This website gives the opportunity to contact IO Math Lessons and it is providing a form to send messages with a posible lesson request.